Kijana Global Innovation School Students are Global Citizens

 Kijana Educational Empowerment Initiative is developing a creative, visionary and collaborative curriculum in an architecturally unique setting.
 Students will be inspired and nurtured to fulfill their potentials and will be prepared to advance to the next stage academically with confidence, global understanding, and the individual and collaborative skills to compete and contribute to a challenging and emerging world.
 Kijana’s world class Global Innovation School will also be a venue for international collaboration as educators and students from other countries will be invited to visit, learn from others, and share in a beautiful and culturally interactive environment.

-Exploring, Discovering, Innovating
+Curriculum - Exploring, Discovering, Innovating

 Students at the Kijana Global Innovation School master: